microsoft/nni/docs/Overview.md

 # NNI Overview

-NNI (Neural Network Intelligence) is a toolkit to help users run automated machine learning experiments.
+NNI (Neural Network Intelligence) is a toolkit to help users design and tune machine learning models (e.g., hyperparameters), neural network architectures, or complex system's parameters, in an efficient and automatic way.
+NNI has several appealing properties: easy-to-use, scalability, flexibility, extensibility, efficiency.

+* Easy-to-use: NNI can be easily installed through python pip.
+There are only several lines to added to your code in order to use NNI's power to tune your model.
+And you can use both a commandline tool and WebUI to view and control your experiments.
+* Scalability: Model tuning is a computation intensive
+* Flexibility:
+* Extensibility:
+* Efficiency:

 For each experiment, user only need to define a search space and update a few lines of code, and then leverage NNI build-in algorithms and training services to search the best hyper parameters and/or neural architecture.

 >Step 1: [Define search space](SearchSpaceSpec.md)